Delph1/LNU_project/README.md

       - counter.gadget_button_press
 ```

-Since Grafana connects to InfluxDB any issues with InfluxDB transfers over to Grafana.
+Since Grafana connects to InfluxDB any issues with InfluxDB transfers over to Grafana sadly.
 I experienced big delays with data appearing in InfluxDB from Home Assistant and overall it was a bit of a pain to work with sensor state changes to be honest, and not just regular measurements.

 I finally decided that it would be less complex and I would achieve pretty much the same end result, if not better, by just creating a new dashboard in Home Assistant and use some custom graph cards.
 Specifically I used the [Apex Graph card](https://github.com/RomRider/apexcharts-card) by RomRider.